snac-cooperative/technical-docs/tat_requirements/introduction.md

 #### Expanded CPF schema requirements

-Provenance and history of each element/attribute.
+- Provenance and history of each element/attribute.
+  - add this to the schema

-Unique ID per element of CPF if that element is editable.
+- Unique ID per element of CPF if that element is editable.
+  - we have a unique id per record, and only one field of each type per unique id, so this is covered.

-Version control on a per-element basis.
+- Version control on a per-element basis.
+  - already done, but Tom wants to consider an alternative implementation

 #### Expanded Database Schema

-The current database (Postgres) is sufficient for the current project only.
-It will expand, and the expansion will probably be fairly dramatic.
-We need to determine what tables and fields are necessary to support additional functions.
-Each section of this document may need a “data” section, or else this database schema section needs to address every functional and UI aspect of all APIs that have anything to do with the database.
+The database schema has been rewritten to capture all the data in CPF files, as well as meet the various data requirements.

 Each field within CPF may (will?) need provenance meta data.
 Likewise many fields in the database may need data for provenance.

-The database needs audit trail ability to a fairly granular (field) level.
-Audit is a new table at the very least.
-It seems likely that nearly every table will gain some audit related fields.

-Will database records be versioned?
-How is that handled?
-Seems like it may be done via versioning table and some interesting joins.
-We need to evaluate the various standard methods for database internal versioning.
+This has not been done, and the developers need policy on provenance, as well as examples.
+There seems to be little or no mention of provenance in Rachael's UI requirements.

+The new schema has full versions of all records for all time.
+If not implemented, this is planned.
+The version table records each table name, record id, user id who modified, and time datestamp.
+No changes were made to existing tables, although existing tables may have gotten a field to distinguish old from current records.
+The implementation may change.

+Every record has a unique id.
+The watch system is a query run on some schedule (daily, hourly, ?) that checks to see if a watched record has changed.
 CPF record has links to a “watch” table so users can watch each record, and can watch for certain types of changes.
 Need UI for the watch system.
 Need an API for the watch system.

-Need a user table, group table, probably a group permission table so that permissions are hard code with groups.
+Need a user table, group (role) table, probably a group permission table so that permissions are hard code with groups.
 We also want to allow several permissions per group.
 Need UI for user, group, and group-permission management.

-If we create a generalized workflow system (as opposed to an ad-hoc linked set of reports) then we need workflow tables.
-The tables would establish workflow paths, necessary permissions, and would be linked to users and groups.
+We have created a generalized workflow system (as opposed to an ad-hoc linked set of reports).
+There is a work flow state table which needs to be moved into the database.

 Need fields to deal with delete/embargo.
 This may be best implemented via a trigger or perhaps a view.
 By making what appear to be simple